7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 One-Mindful: Concentrate solely on the experience of holding your breath.
 Notice the initial comfort, the growing urge to breathe, and the sensations in your body, keeping your mind focused on this singular experience.

 Effective: Use breath-holding exercises to enhance your mindfulness and stress management skills.
-Practice in a safe and controlled manner, gradually increasing your comfort and capacity in a way that benefits your overall well-being.

 4. Listening to Music